 Kicking Techniques

 In Taekwondo, kicks take center stage as the primary weapon.
-Practitioners devote substantial effort to perfecting their kicking techniques.
-These kicks are known for their speed, power, and precision, making them formidable in both offense and defense.
-Key kicking techniques include:
+Practitioners devote substantial effort to perfecting their kicks, which are admired for their speed, precision, and creativity.

 Defensive Strategies